Atreyu: Series of EPs and The Beautiful Dark of Life (2023–present)

 On April 17, 2023, the band released an EP titled The Hope of a Spark.
 On August 18, the band released a second EP, The Moment You Find Your Flame, and revealed there would be a series of EPs released in 2023, in which all the songs would end up on The Beautiful Dark of Life, which is their next full-length album, due by the end of the year.
 The third and final EP of the series, A Touch in the Dark, was released on November 3.
 That same day, it was revealed The Beautiful Dark of Life would be released on December 8.

 On August 1, 2025, the band released a re-recorded version of The Curse.
 The updated version features Saller and McKnight on vocals rather than the band's original vocal lineup of Varkatzas and Saller.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+The band also made an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida in May 2026.
+Additionally, they will make an appearance on the 2026 Vans Warped Tour.